geospatialeco/GEARS/Intro_RS_Lab2.md

 ```
 ![Figure 9.
 False-colour composite](L2_falseNIR.png)

 14. Now you can navigate around the scene and flip between the true-colour and false-colour views using the layers tab.
-Take careful note of how different parts of the scene are represented in these visualisations.
+Take careful note of how different parts of the scene are represented in these different visualisations - and explore how some features, like burn scars, jump out more clearly in the false-colour composite.

 ![Figure 10.
 Flip between layers](L2_colour2.gif)